Shopping Tab

 Markup

-You must provide an HTML container on your shopping page with the attribute data-sxpr-shopping.
+You must provide an HTML block element somewhere in your shopping route's content with the attribute data-sxpr-shopping.
 This container will have the following elements rendered inside it:

 • Mainline product links

-• A carousel of featured product links above the mainline products
+• A carousel of sponsored product links above the mainline products

 • An optional carousel of eco-friendly product links above the mainline products